What are fleas and ticks?

 Ticks typically don’t survive indoors, and they don’t usually become a huge problem inside homes.
 However, they can successfully live and breed on residential properties and may become a nuisance and a danger for families and pets.

 Where will I find fleas and ticks?

-Fleas live outside in shady, moist areas, and in sandy spots, finding their way into homes after jumping onto people or pets.
-Inside, fleas and their eggs can be found in cracks of floors, upholstered furniture, in rugs, behind baseboards, and in pets' sleeping areas.
+Fleas live outside in shady, moist areas, and sandy spots, finding their way into homes after jumping onto people or pets.
+Inside, fleas and their eggs can be found in cracks of floors, upholstered furniture, in rugs, behind baseboards, and pet's sleeping areas.